Artemis I Launches On Monthlong Uncrewed Lunar Mission

 Key Takeaways:

-• NASA successfully launched its new Space Launch System (SLS) on its inaugural Artemis I mission early Wednesday morning, after months of delays.
+• NASA successfully launched its new Space Launch System (SLS) on its inaugural Artemis I mission, sending the Orion crew capsule with instrumented mannequins on a 26-day lunar trajectory after years of delays.

 See a mistake?
 Contact us.